Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Coach transfers can be booked from both terminals to over 100 towns and cities throughout the UK.

 Gatwick Airport Overview

-Gatwick acts a base for operators like British Airways, EasyJet and RyanAir, offering flights to popular destinations throughout Europe and the rest of the world.
-Although the airport has two runways, it operates as a single runway airport.
+Gatwick acts as a base for operators like British Airways, EasyJet and RyanAir, offering flights to popular destinations throughout Europe and the rest of the world.
+Although the airport has two runways, it operates as a single-runway airport.

 There are two terminal buildings, with a wide range of facilities at each catering to the needs of international business and leisure travellers.

 The airport was founded in 1930 as an aerodrome, with the first terminal building being erected in 1935.
 Commercial flights from Gatwick have expanded in range and reach ever since, along with considerable developments in the infrastructure of the airport.

 Gatwick Airport Facilities

 As one of the busiest airports in the UK, and the tenth busiest in Europe, Gatwick Airport terminals have almost every conceivable facility available for passengers.
 From luxury shopping to coffee and snack bars, there is plenty to keep passengers entertained as they wait to board a flight.